MLMI2-CSSI/foundry/README.md

 DLHub documentation for model publication and running information can be found [here](https://dlhub-sdk.readthedocs.io/en/latest/servable-publication.html).

 # Quick Start
+Install Foundry via command line with:
 `pip install foundry_ml`

+You can use the following code to import and instantiate Foundry, then load a dataset.

 ```python
 from foundry import Foundry